Double Chin Liposuction

 Other problems which may limit effectiveness include excessive swelling that does not reduce after a few weeks of healing.
 This can be down to either surgical technique or the patient's own capacity to heal.
 The wearing of compression garments is often recommended to avoid this.

-Chin liposuction is sometimes carried out in conjunction with other procedures, such as facial liposuction, botox injections and face lift.
-This can also determine how effective the procedure is.
 However, if you use a highly skilled surgeon, the likelihood of a successful procedure does increase, and the only people who can really determine overall effectiveness are the individual patients who should follow the clinics advice and guidance for post-operative care.